MatNN/MatNN/README.md

 - Provide the elastic workflow and maintain the computation efficiency.
 We will separate each core functions into modules so that you can do less work to make them fit your need.
 - Test your ideas and validate them quickly.
 Although learning other tools/programming languages may not be a problem, use you exists matlab code with MatNN is time reserved compared to learn a new language.
 We provide familiar definition of Caffe, if you have learned it, then you can get started quickly.

+## Installation

+1. Download source code
+2. Install [MatConvNet](http://www.vlfeat.org/matconvnet), and set matlab path
+2. (optional) use NVCC to compile .cu code into .ptx
+3. You are done!
+Happy training!

 ## License

 **MatNN** is under the Simplified BSD License.